 Dorothea Dix Park, 2105 Umstead Drive, Raleigh, is hosting a growing number of diverse activities, for both adults and kids.
 Many of the events are free.
 Also, many require pre-registration.
 Follow the links to register.
-The best way to find upcoming events is to search for Dix Park on Eventbrite.

 Here are some upcoming free events.
 Make sure to follow the links for more details, to register, and to see what part of the park the event is taking place in.